nibty/fantom-staker-info/README.md

 stakerInfoContract = web3.ftm.contract(abi).at("STAKER_INFO_CONTRACT_ADDRESS")
 ```

-4. Call the `updateInfo` function of the StakerInfo contract (make sure you have enough FTM on your wallet to cover the transaction fee)
+4. Call the `updateInfo` function of the StakerInfo contract (make sure you have enough XN on your wallet to cover the transaction fee)

 ```solidity
 stakerInfoContract.updateInfo("CONFIG_URL", { from: "VALIDATOR_ADDRESS" })